 Anyone with a sweet tooth will love the Missouri Baking Company.
 Of course, there are plenty of Italian cookies, great biscotti, and cannoli.
-But the bakery, which opened in 1924, also makes some of the best pound cake, stollen, baklava and danishes you've ever had.
+But the bakery, which opened in 1924, also makes some of the best pound cake, stollen, baklava, and danishes you've ever had.
 Grab an assortment of cookies for the road or a pastry or two for tomorrow's breakfast.

 Authentic Italian Meats at Volpi Foods

 If you're on the Hill, don't miss a chance to stop in at Volpi Foods.
 Since its founder Giovanni Volpi opened the doors in 1902, this specialty meat store has produced some of the best and most authentic dry-cured meats in the nation.
 Today, you may find Volpi salami or prosciutto in national supermarkets, or used within restaurants well outside of St. Louis.
-But nothing beats walking into the tiny, original retail store and ordering directly from a third-generation member of the family.
+However, nothing beats walking into the tiny, original retail store and ordering directly from a third-generation member of the family.

-Samples are offered freely, although they often make it more difficult to decide what to purchase.
+Samples are offered freely, although these often make it more difficult to decide what to purchase.
 Try a pack or two of Volpi's original Rotola (which means "small wheel" in Italian).
 Rotola consists of thin slices of prosciutto or salami wrapped in mozzarella cheese.
 Some varieties also have herbs or sun-dried tomatoes wrapped into the wheel as well.
 If you prefer plain salami, Volpi has eight varieties.
 Once again, luckily, samples are offered freely.